Flajr/waw-backup/README.md

-# waw-backup
+# waw-backup 0.0.1
 What and Where Backup.
 Easy as possible backup, with file what.txt (what to backup) and where.txt (where to backup).

-what.txt mean paths to directories/files what you want to back up. where.txt mean paths to directories where paths from what.txt will be copied.
+what.txt mean paths to directories/files what you want to backup. where.txt mean paths to directories where paths from what.txt will be copied.

 # How to?!